Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Use an S3 bucket with tight access controls that exists m a separate account.
 - [ ] Use Amazon Inspector to monitor the file integrity of CloudTrail log files.
 - [ ] Request a certificate through ACM and use a generated certificate private key to encrypt CloudTrail log files.
-- [x] Encrypt the CloudTrail log files with server-side encryption with IAM KMS-managed keys (SSE-KMS).
+- [x] Encrypt the CloudTrail log files with server-side encryption with AWS KMS-managed keys (SSE-KMS).

 ### Auditors for a health care company have mandated that all data volumes be encrypted at rest Infrastructure is deployed mainly via IAM CloudFormation however third-party frameworks and manual deployment are required on some legacy systems.
 What is the BEST way to monitor, on a recurring basis, whether all EBS volumes are encrypted?